 The CUIC Section 9600.5 requires the EDD to specify the total amount of federal funding provided to the State and to each of the local workforce investment areas for the Adult and Dislocated Worker programs and the amount expended for training services.
-The total amount of available funds and expenditure information in this report are for the State Fiscal Year (SFY) 2010-11 allocation, which covers the period of July 1, 2010, through June 30, 2012.
+The total amount of available funds and expenditure information in this report are for State Fiscal Year (SFY) 2012-13, which covers the period of July 1, 2012, through June 30, 2014.
 To comply with these requirements, this report includes two detailed financial charts as attachments.

-The attachments show the financial charts for the SFY 2010-11 WIA Adult and WIA Dislocated Worker program.
+The attachments show the financial charts for the SFY 2012-13 WIA Adult and WIA Dislocated Worker program.
 Each chart provides financial information as reported to the EDD by each local workforce investment area, as well as statewide totals.